jerry-lu-9999/EventGroup/README.md

 ## Branches

-Main:           The branch that I'm currently working on.
+Main:           The branch that I'm currently working on and making changes.

 Production: Fully runnable and up to requirement